stefanofa/awesome/README.md

 *   [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless rich text editor framework for web artisans.

-*   [mehdibha/dotUI](https://github.com/mehdibha/dotUI) - Build your component library with a unique look.
+*   [mehdibha/dotUI](https://github.com/mehdibha/dotUI) - Build your component library with a unique look, in seconds.

 *   [bestofjs/bestofjs](https://github.com/bestofjs/bestofjs) - :star: A place to find the best components to build amazing web applications.
 The best of JavaScript!